rodriguez-miguel-angel/LittleLemon/README.md

 # LittleLemon

-<h2>Introduction</h2>
+## Introduction
 In this project, I build an API for the Little Lemon restaurant using the Django REST Framework.
 This Capstone project enables me to demonstrate multiple skills from the Certificate by solving an authentic real-world problems.
+I used Django to serve static HTML content.
+I set up the MySQL connection, and created the required models for the web application.
+Then, I built the menu and table booking APIs using the Django Rest Framework.
+Finally, I not only set up user registration and authentication but test the application with unit tests and Postman as well.

 ## Getting Started
 * Run 'git clone https://github.com/rodriguez-miguel-angel/LittleLemon.git'